iamacup/react-redux-with-networking-helper/readme.md

 * Simple network request
 * Paginated network request

-## API

-There are two different API's - the Data API and the Network API.
-There is no link from the Data API to the Network API, but there is a link from the Network API to the Data API - that is to say, network requests can modify the 'global state'

-### Locations
+## Locations

-Locations are specified as string with the folowing syntax to specify what object location to look at:
+Locations are an important part of the library.
+They are specified as string with the folowing syntax and effectively they dictate where you read and write data:

 `some.location.in.the.data.store`